mkierc/advent-of-code/2016/src/day_24/readme.md

 The robot that cleans the air ducts, however, **can**.

-It's not a very fast little robot, but you reconfigure it to be able to interface with some of the exposed wires that have been routed through the [HVAC] system.
+It's not a very fast little robot, but you reconfigure it to be able to interface with some of the exposed wires that have been routed through the [HVAC][3] system.
 If you can direct it to each of those locations, you should be able to bypass the security controls.

 You extract the duct layout for this area from some blueprints you acquired and create a map with